Classes »

 Ruben West - Karate

-e-mail Sensei West
+e-mail Grandmaster West

-Kevin Wilson - Karate
+Kevin S. Wilson - Karate

-e-mail Sensei Wilson
+e-mail Master Wilson

 A large part of Martial Arts training is knowing how to defend yourself.
 However, there are so many other aspects of training.
-Understanding the principles of Respect, Self Control, and Concentration are aspects of training that Kevin tries to instill in every student.
+Understanding the principles of Respect, Self Control, and Concentration are aspects of training that GM Wilson tries to instill in every student.
 Through studying Martial Arts, these principles become second nature and help to provide confidence and maturity in everything that we do.

 When walking into the dojo, a certain attitude is expected of each student (and teacher).
 Kevin has spoken about once reading a quote that spoke of this, and ended with "the world is the dojo".
 This positive outlook on the world and each other is probably the most important part of our training.